Severe flash flooding triggers state of emergency in Hawaii

 The Kuhio Highway was closed at the Hanalei Bridge on Kauai, though Doppler radar indicated some improvement was likely around sunrise.

-Significant flash flooding was unfolding on the Big Island, meanwhile, where over half a foot had already fallen by 5:30 a.m. local time.
+Significant flash flooding was unfolding on the Big Island, meanwhile, where over half a foot of rain had already fallen by 5:30 a.m. local time.
 The stagnant band could drop another six inches or more by the time it either moves away or dissipates, and it’s likely that some locations could wind up with totals exceeding a foot.

 A flash flood watch remained in effect for all of Hawaii through Wednesday afternoon local time.